sajonaro/airflow-docker/README.md

   - ..and more

 ## 101
-* to start up the stack
+* start up the stack
   ```bash
   $ ./start.sh
   ```